NarekManukyan/hydrated_mobx/README.md

 A Flutter package that automatically persists and restores MobX stores.
 Built to work with Flutter's state management solution MobX.

-> This package uses some code from [hydrated_bloc](https://pub.dev/packages/hydrated_bloc) by Felix Angelov, which is licensed under the MIT License.
+> This package uses some code from [hydrated_bloc](https://pub.dev/packages/hydrated_mobx) by Narek Manukyan, which is licensed under the MIT License.
 We extend our gratitude to the original authors for their work.

 ## Features